jravolio/React-Api-Test/README.md

 </div>

 ## -  Objective 🛠️
 the objective of this React project is to understand how to use React to get responses from apis using axios.

 <img align='right' width="380" height="400" src="./src/assets/homepage.png" />

+## - Visit the site
+The site is finally online! you can visit it [here](https://rickapireact.netlify.app/)!
+If you have any problem please contact me! ✉️

 ## - Technologies 🚀️
 On this project i used React to build the app and axios to consume the api.
 The api is and Rick and Morty api, you can check the api [here](https://rickandmortyapi.com/)